Franck Rabarivony

-Franck Rabarivony (born 15 November 1970 in Tours) is a former professional footballer who played as a defender.
+Franck Rabarivony (born 15 November 1970) is a former professional footballer who played as a defender.

 He debuted professionally for Auxerre's first team in 1993.
 During his illustrious 21-year career he also played for Real Oviedo, Vitória de Guimarães, Skoda Xanthi and Stade Tamponnaise.

-Despite having never played in Madagascar, he has nonetheless represented the Malagasy national team in which he earned one cap playing his only game on 11 November 2003 against Benin in a 2004 African Cup of Nations qualifying match.
+Born in France, he represented the Madagascar national team, earning his only cap on 11 November 2003 against Benin in a 2004 African Cup of Nations qualifying match.